MassivelyOverthinking/Stash/README.md

 ```

 ## 📜 Licensing
-This project is licensed under the MIT License - see the LICENSE section for furter details.
+This project is licensed under the MIT License - see the LICENSE section for further details.

 ## 👥 Collaboration
 If you have any suggestions for improvements to the codebase, future app extensions or you simply wish to help expand Stash's functionality further, please do not hesitate to reach out at: `HysingerDev@gmail.com`